scandum/quadsort/README.md

 reverse-order is checked second.
 If both checks fail the final arrangement is known and two checks remain to determine the final order.

-This eliminates 1 wasteful comparisons for in order sequences while creating an additional comparison for random sequences.
+This eliminates 1 wasteful comparison for in-order sequences while creating 1 additional comparison for random sequences.
 However, in the real world we are rarely comparing truly random data, so in any instance where data is more likely to be orderly than disorderly this shift in probability will give an advantage.